pedroocampelo/site/README.md

 This app was created using vibe coding with Claude.

-To run the dev server on Cloudflare Pages:
+To run the dev server on Cloudflare Workers:
 ```
 Build command: exit 0
 Deploy command: npx wrangler deploy